-- Routine maintenance, which includes work that should be conducted on a frequent basis in order to keep a park or recreation area in its originally constructed state. - Overhead costs that include regular operating expenses, such as equipment usage for routine maintenance, building rent and upkeep, utilities, insurance and fixed costs associated with a business, agency or group. - Indirect costs, which typically represent the regular expenses of doing business.
-Only costs that are directly related to the project are eligible. - Budget contingencies included as budget line items. - Ceremonial or entertainment expenses or any other costs associated with opening or ribbon-cutting ceremonies. - Publicity or promotional costs, such as brochures or other print materials, website development, etc. - Appraisals or other incidental costs related to land acquisition, even if the acquisition is a project cost. - Equipment purchase, such as hammers, ladders or lawn mowers. - Payments to one vendor in excess of \$25,000, if the vendor was not selected through a formal bid process as per state and federal requirements. - Question 81, WHAT PERCENTAGE OF THE SPONSOR'S MATCH IS SECURED (I.E., CASH IN-HAND) this question asks the sponsor to identify what percentage of the project match is immediately available to start the project.
+- Budget contingencies included as budget line items. - Ceremonial or entertainment expenses or any other costs associated with opening or ribbon-cutting ceremonies. - Publicity or promotional costs, such as brochures or other print materials, website development, etc. - Appraisals or other incidental costs related to land acquisition, even if the acquisition is a project cost. - Equipment purchase, such as hammers, ladders or lawn mowers. - Payments to one vendor in excess of \$25,000, if the vendor was not selected through a formal bid process as per state and federal requirements. - Question 73, WHAT PERCENTAGE OF THE SPONSOR'S MATCH IS SECURED (I.E., CASH IN-HAND) this question asks the sponsor to identify what percentage of the project match is immediately available to start the project.
 These funds may include in-house (force account) labor and use of in-house equipment, in addition to funds deposited into a bank account (either sponsor funds or donated funds).
 If the sponsor has received donation pledges for a portion of the match but has not yet received those funds, indicate what percentage is yet to be secured.
-If a portion of the match is reliant upon upcoming fundraising efforts, describe those efforts and explain any alternate plans for providing the required match if future fundraising efforts are unsuccessful. - Question 82, ARE ANY ELIGIBLE PRE-AWARD COSTS INCLUDED AS PART OF THE GRANT REQUEST?
+If a portion of the match is reliant upon upcoming fundraising efforts, describe those efforts and explain any alternate plans for providing the required match if future fundraising efforts are unsuccessful. - Question 74, ARE ANY ELIGIBLE PRE-AWARD COSTS INCLUDED AS PART OF THE GRANT REQUEST?
 Indicate yes or no if any pre-award costs are included as part of the project.
 If yes, indicate the date from when those costs started being incurred, the funding/cost categories, the total amount of the pre-award costs anticipated to be incurred before the grant start date, and whether they are included for match purposes or for reimbursement.
 Please remember that these costs can only be incurred up to 18 months prior to the date of project approval.
-Please make sure these costs are included in the budget narrative in question 83. - Question 83, PROVIDE DETAILED INFORMATION ABOUT BUDGET ITEMS WITHIN EACH COST CATEGORY in the space provided on the application, project sponsors should list detailed cost estimates for each of the cost categories included in the budget table.
+Please make sure these costs are included in the budget narrative in question 75. - Question 75, PROVIDE DETAILED INFORMATION ABOUT BUDGET ITEMS WITHIN EACH COST CATEGORY in the space provided on the application, project sponsors should list detailed cost estimates for each of the cost categories included in the budget table.
 For instance, provide a materials list that includes units and price per unit.
 A detailed cost breakdown of labor should be included as well.
 See below example.
 The total of the itemized cost breakdowns should match the totals for each category on the budget table.

-Planning/Engineering/Environmental (total costs \$x.00)

-Archaeological Services Survey Report \$x.00 Engineer Plans and Specifications \$x.00

-Land/Easement Acquisition (total costs \$x.00)

-Land total acres at \$/acre =\$x.00

-Demolition (total costs \$x.00)

-Labor:

-2 equipment operators a t \$/hour by # of hours = \$x.00

-Equipment Usage (total costs \$x.0

-Use of bulldozer at \$/ho ur by X of hours = \$x.00

-6

-Construction (total costs \$x.00)

-Materials: total assume foot at ¢/tan - ¢., 00

-Cement total square feet at \$/ton = \$x.00

-Rebar total feet at \$/linear ft. = \$x.00

-Lumber for shelter total square feet at \$/sq. ft. = \$x.00

-Bollards total # by \$/per bollard = \$x.00

-Signage total # by \$/per sign = \$x.00

-Playground equipment package price + freight = \$x.00

-Labor

-2 equipment operators at \$/hour by # of hours
+Planning/Engineeri ng/Environmenta l (total costs \$x.00) Archaeolo gical Services Survey Report ç \$x.00 Engineer Plans and Specifi cations \$ \$x.00 Land/Easement Acquisition (total costs \$x.00) Land to otal acres at \$/acre = =\$x.00 Demolition (total co osts \$x.00) Labor: 2 equipment operators at \$/hour by # of hours =\$x.00 Equipment Usage (total costs \$x.00) Use of bull dozer at \$/hour by X of hours = =\$x.00 Construction (total of :osts \$x.00) Materials: Cement to otal square feet at \$/ton = =\$x.00 Rebar to otal feet at \$/linear ft. = =\$x.00 Lumber for shelter to otal square feet at \$/sq. f t. = =\$x.00 Bollards to otal #by \$/per bollard = =\$x.00 Signage to otal #by \$/per sign = = \$x.00 Playground d equipment p ackage price + freight = =\$x.00 Labor nt operators at \$ /hour by # of hours = = \$x.00 1 1 ,